DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Abstract

 \section{Abstract}

-Model compression offers a promising path to reducing the cost and inaccessibility of large pre-trained models, without significantly compromising their impressive performance.
-Large Transformer models, including large language models (LLMs), often contain computational redundancy, which can serve as a target for new model compression methods.
-In this work, we specifically target neuron-level redundancies in model layers by combining groups of similar neurons into fewer neurons.
-We frame this width reduction as a \textbf{D}iscrete \textbf{O}ptimal \textbf{T}ransport problem, and propose \method, a novel Transformer compression method that uses optimal transport theory to transform and compress model weights.
-To ensure applicability within the Transformer architecture, we motivate and incorporate entropic regularization and matrix factorization into the transportation maps produced by our method.
+Structured pruning methods designed for Large Language Models (LLMs) generally focus on identifying and removing the least important components to optimize model size.
+However, in this work, we question this prevalent approach by instead exploring how to recombine information from structures designated for pruning back into the reduced model.
+We specifically focus on neuron width reduction, and frame this problem as a \textbf{D}iscrete \textbf{O}ptimal \textbf{T}ransport problem, and propose \method, a novel Transformer compression method that uses optimal transport theory to transform and compress model width.
+To ensure applicability within the Transformer architecture, we motivate and incorporate necessary entropic regularization and matrix factorization techniques into the transportation maps produced by our method.
 Unlike pruning-based approaches which discard neurons based on importance measures, \method~ re-projects the entire neuron width, allowing the retention and redistribution of useful signal across the reduced layer.
-Empirical results show that compared to simple or state-of-the-art neuron width-pruning techniques, \method~ can outperform these methods across multiple LLM families and sizes, while achieving measurable reductions in real-world computational cost.
+Empirical results show that compared to simple or state-of-the-art neuron width-pruning techniques, \method~ serves as a useful add-on to pruning, while achieving measurable reductions in real-world computational cost.